SI669-internal/mass_clone/README.md

 # Dependency

-- `pip -r requirements.txt`
+- `pip install -r requirements.txt`
-- Setup Google Sheet API - download `credentials.json`.
+- Setup Google Sheet API - download `credentials.json` and place in folder `python-script`.
   - [Go to Sheet API Doc](https://developers.google.com/sheets/api/quickstart/python) and press "Enable the google sheets api" to download.
   - Prepare a google spreadsheet where you'll use it to store your grading and comments.
   - Copy the spreadsheet ID and put it in `credentials.py` as `os.environ['SPREADSHEET_ID'] = 'YOUR SPREADSHEET ID'`